shinsenter/defer.js/docs/apis.md

 ### Defer.dom([selector], [delay], [unveiledClass], [resolver], [observeOptions]) ⇒ <code>void</code>
 The `Defer.dom()` method is useful in the following use cases:

-- Lazy loading images, media, iframe tags, etc. on your website.
+- Lazy-loading images, videos, iframes, etc.
 - Preventing the download of third-party libraries or add-ons unless they are needed.
 - Scroll-reveal features, such as handling AJAX updates when a block enters the viewport.
 - An element deferred by `Defer.dom()` will be unveiled as soon as the page finishes loading.